Nnanyielugo/algos/beginner/search-and-replace/readMe.md

 #### Solution

 - convert the sentence into an array/list of words
 - loop over each `word` in the array of words.
+- for each word:
-Compare word with target
+  - compare word with target
   - if word matches target, replace the target word with the replacement
 - return the sentence